 - Optimising all of your images so they are very SEO compatible.

-- Ensure your hosting response times are quick – servers should ideally be based in Sydney – if you have hosting outside Sydney consider switching providors as soon as you can.
+- Ensure your hosting response times are quick – servers should ideally be based in Sydney – if you have to host outside Sydney consider switching providers as soon as you can.

 3. Mobile Web Design Makes Life Simple

-Mobile traffic from iphones and handhelds are expected to increase seven fold by the year 2018.
-Too add to this, statistics show that this mobile market is way more impatient than the traditional desktop user and if your site is not super efficient and a click away from buying then they are exiting.
+Mobile traffic from iPhones and handhelds are expected to increase sevenfold by the year 2018.
+To add to this, statistics show that this mobile market is way more impatient than the traditional desktop user and if your site is not super efficient and a click away from buying then they are exiting.
 Responsive sites and individual mobile sites (.m) are going to play an increasingly important role in the user experience and ultimately in your web conversions.
 This mobile reality is here and conversions are only going to get worse, the longer you delay the inevitable.
 Most websites are now mobile friendly especially if they are built using a WordPress CMS.

 4. Update old website content

 A lot of people forget to change or tweak old copy and websites can tend to become outdated or irrelevant which will affect the way people engage with the site.
 If what they’re reading sounds like it was written 10 years ago, this may affect trust and put some doubt in customers minds about the legitimacy of your business.
 Look at ways to refresh copy whether it’s an old blog post or a key heading on the home page.
 Keeping your website fresh is an important key to better conversion rates.
 On top of this, it will help with your SEO.

 5. Clean up dead or broken links